SatelliteQE/robottelo/docs/index.rst

 * Install the ``PyVirtualDisplay`` Python package.
 (It is listed in ``requirements-optional.txt``.)
 * Set ``virtual_display=1`` in the configuration file ``robottelo.properties``.
+* [Optional] If you want to run a window manager set ``window_manager_command`` in the configuration file.
+The window manager command will be run before opening any browser window to allow it be maximized.

 This done, UI tests no longer launch a visible web browser.
 Instead, UI tests launch a web browser within a virtual display.